Skip to main content

 What Can You Do at a Senior Center?

-Today, nearly 11,000 senior centers serve one million older adults, connecting them to critical services every day.
-As a lifeline for older adults and their communities, senior centers provide access to an array of opportunities for older adults to stay safe, active, and healthy.
+Today, nearly 11,000 senior centers serve 1 million older adults, connecting them to critical services like meals and mental health support.
+As a lifeline for older adults and their communities, senior centers provide access to an array of opportunities to stay safe, active, and healthy.

 Today, nearly 11,000 senior centers serve one million older adults, connecting people like you to vital services every day.
 Watch these videos to find out how they serve the community.